puppetlabs/puppet-docs/source/pe/3.0/console_auth.markdown

 To delete an existing user (including pending users), click on the user's name in the list and then click the *Delete account* button.
 Note that deleting a user cannot be undone, so be sure this is what you want to do before proceeding.

-### Creating Users From the Command Line
+### Working with Users From the Command Line

-New console users can also be created from the command line.
-This can be used to automate user creation or to import large numbers of users from an external source at once.
+Several actions related to console users can be done from the command line using rake tasks.
+This can be useful for things like automating user creation/deletion or importing large numbers of users from an external source all at once.
+All of these tasks should be run on the console server node.

-On the console server, the following command will add a new user:
+These tasks will add their actions to the console_auth log, located by default at `/var/log/pe-console-auth/auth.log`.

+#### Adding or Modifying Users

+The db:create_user rake task is used to add users.
+The command is issued as follows:

+     cd /opt/puppet/share/puppet-dashboard
-    $ sudo /opt/puppet/bin/rake -f /opt/puppet/share/console-auth/Rakefile db:create_user USERNAME="<email address>" PASSWORD="<password>" ROLE="< Admin | Read-Only | Read-Write >"
+    sudo /opt/puppet/bin/bundle exec rake -f /opt/puppet/share/console-auth/Rakefile db:create_user USERNAME="<email address>" PASSWORD="<password>" ROLE="< Admin | Read-Only | Read-Write >"

-Thus, to add a read-write user named jones@example.com, you would run:
+If you specify a user that already exists, the same command can be used to change attributes for that user, e.g. to reset a password or elevate/demote privileges.

+#### Deleting Users

+The db:users:remove task is used to delete users.
+The command is issued as follows:

+    cd /opt/puppet/share/puppet-dashboard
+    sudo /opt/puppet/bin/bundle exec rake -f /opt/puppet/share/console-auth/Rakefile db:users:remove[<email address>]

+#### Viewing Users

+To print a list of existing users to the screen use the db:users:list task as follows:

+    cd /opt/puppet/share/puppet-dashboard
-    $ sudo /opt/puppet/bin/rake -f /opt/puppet/share/console-auth/Rakefile db:create_user USERNAME="jones@example.com" PASSWORD="good_password_1" ROLE="Read-Write"
+    sudo /opt/puppet/bin/bundle exec rake -f /opt/puppet/share/console-auth/Rakefile db:users:list`

-You cannot currently delete or disable users or reset passwords from the command line.

 Using Third-Party Authentication Services
 ------